johnaweiss/HTML-Micro-Templating/readme.md

 ## Container

-The insertion point in the rendered page for the rendered merge.
-Indicates the template and records to merge.
+The insertion point in the webpage for the rendered merge.
+Container attributes indicate the ID's of the template and recordset to merge.

-`<span records="EEs" template="engineer" class="engineers"></span>`
+`<span MT-records="EEs" MT-template="engineer" class="engineers"></span>`

 ## Template